fmorys/english-for-designers/README.md

 [Kreativní Česko](https://www.morys.studio/portfolio-collections/my-portfolio/project-title-4-1)

-Kreativní Česko (Creative Czechia) is a project managed by the Ministry of Culture, it includes communication platforms of Cultural and creative industries (KKO).
+Kreativní Česko (Creative Czechia) is a project managed by the Ministry of Culture, it covers communication platforms for creative industries.
+My work on the project included creating the visual identity (with an included brand guide) and designing a UI kit for the website.
+Currently the main website is still a WIP and my design is only used for the web portal for Creative vouchers (a financial tool to help support the cooperation of small and medium-sized enterprises and providers of creative services.

+### 3D Work (mostly personal projects)

+![a 3D render of a stylized keyboard] (https://github.com/fmorys/english-for-designers/blob/main/KEYBOARD.png?raw=true)